hoekslbe/389_h4/README.md

       - Processes running on the machine other than the server-client program limiting available resources

       - High request load on the network overconsuming processor or RAM resources

-    (b) Quality of the network connection: whether server-client program is running on a single computer, wirelessly between two computers, or over ethernet connection

     (c) Electrical power availability: If running on a laptop, is it plugged in?
 Computer working to preserve battery life can affect performance of system operations.